- About Us

 How to Clean

 Now that you know what products to use and not to use, we should cover how to use them.
 Cleaning the sunroof/moonroof glass is straightforward.
 For the most part, just use your favorite ammonia free glass cleaner and wipe it off like any other window.
-For the rubber gasket and seal, just wipe it off with any of the products outlined above, then dry using a lint free cloth.
+For the rubber gasket and seal, just wipe it off with any of the products outlined above then dry using a lint free cloth.
 If at any point you notice any grease or oil in your sunroof, leave it.
-Most likely there as a lubricant for the glass to slide and to keep the rubber components from drying out.
+Most likely it is there as a lubricant for the glass to slide and to keep the rubber components from drying out.
 You can even purchase more lubricant to help maintain the rubber’s effectiveness.
 You may have to open the sunroof or vent it and clean the rear of the seal and slide the glass back to get to the front of the seal.
 To clean the sides of the seal in an inward sliding glass panel, we recommend using a credit card and folding the rag over the card and sliding the card down into the seal.
-When lubricating the seal and the roof is open, now is a good time to thoroughly inspect the seal for and rips, tears and cracking.
+When lubricating the seal and the roof is open, now is a good time to thoroughly inspect the seal for any rips, tears and cracking.

 Water Drain Tubes